 - Summer Heat: since we’re making these using fresh blueberries during summer, I put the dough in the freezer twice.
 Once for 15 minutes before cutting the dough and another after cutting.
 The colder the dough, the cleaner the cut, which helps these scones rise higher.
 Chilling the dough again before baking contributes to a good rise and tender, flaky layers.

-- Kitchen Tools: I recommend a digital oven thermometer with an air probe and weighing your ingredients using a digital kitchen scale for the best outcome (affiliate links).
+- Kitchen Tools: I recommend an external oven thermometer and weighing your ingredients using a digital kitchen scale for the best outcome (affiliate link).

 Tender Lemon Blueberry Sourdough Scones